Hello everyone!

 Attention

-Make sure to open the SSH port (ufw allow ssh) before enabling UFW.
+Make sure to allow the SSH port (ufw allow ssh) before enabling UFW.
 Otherwise, you will lose remote access to the VM.

-fail2ban monitors system logs and automatically blocks IPs that make too many unsuccessful login attempts via SSH.
-It's a good extra layer of defense, especially useful if you need to open SSH to more than one IP (home, work...).
+fail2ban monitors system logs and automatically blocks IPs that make too many failed login attempts via SSH.
+It is an extra layer of defense, especially useful if you need to allow SSH for more than one IP (home, work...).

 # Install fail2ban